KamruzzamanSelim/python-fun/Tutorials/4. EDA/README.md

-# Time Series Data Plotting
+# A. Time Series Data Plotting

 This project visualizes a subset of time series data using Python's `matplotlib` library.
 The plot displays grid values over a selected range of timestamps.